melato/gotemplate/README.md

 gotemplate provides a small Go command-line program that executes templates, using the text/template package from the Go standard library.

+It is also a library that can be extended in order to add custom functions to the templates.

 # Goals
 gotemplate is designed to facilitate producing markdown documentation for code.
 I created it so that I can include working code samples that can be easily tested, instead of copying them by hand to a README file.

 It is not suitable for producing HTML.
-An HTML generator should have more features, such as layouts (themes), and also use html/template instead of text/template.
+An HTML generator should use html/template instead of text/template, and also have more features, such as layouts (themes).

 # Design
 Executing Go templates requires three main inputs:

 ## A Function Map
 A Function map (template.FuncMap) provides custom functions.
-The gotemplate does not define any custom functions, when used as a library.

 The gotemplate module defines the *file* function that reads a file.
 The library does not add it automatically to the templates, but the main executable does.